psychemedia/storytelling-notes/master-maid.md

 "That is the hardest of all," said the Master-Maid.
 "There is only one way to do the task.
 You must cut me up into small pieces and take out my bones, and out of the bones you must make a ladder, and with that ladder you can reach the top."

-"That I will never do, " said the Prince.
+"That I will never do," said the Prince.
 You've been so good to me, shall I do you harm?
 Before that, I should suffer whatever punishment the giant will give me for not carrying out the task."

 "But all will be well," said the Master-Maid.
 "As soon as you have brought down the nest, all that you will have to do is to put the bones together and sprinkle on them the water from this flask, and then I shall be whole again just as before."